The European Cultural Foundation (ECF) was set up in Geneva in 1954.

 They all believed passionately in culture as a vital ingredient for Europe’s post-war rebuilding and healing.

-Over the past four years, we set out to uncover new Narratives for Europe at a moment when the prevailing narratives seemed to have lost their resonance.
+Until 2013, we set out to uncover new Narratives for Europe at a moment when the prevailing narratives seemed to have lost their resonance.
 Informed by research and reflection, this effort led to our new thematic focus for 2013-2016 – Culture, Creative Communities and Democracy.

 Our work continues to initiate and support cultural exchange and creative expression across wider Europe, to share knowledge across the cultural sector, and to campaign for the arts at all levels of political decision-making.